-The Entry-level Police Officer exam consists of four phases.
-In 2018, there were 2,242 individuals who applied to take the Police Officer exam.
-In all, 408 candidates were placed on the Police Officer eligible list.
+In 2019, there were 3,825 individuals who applied to take the Firefighter exam.
+Five hundred fifty two candidates were placed on the Firefighter eligible list.
+In 2019, there were 1,942 individuals who applied to take the Police Officer exam.
+A total of 402 candidates were placed on the Police Officer eligible list.